3 Credits / Quarter 6 (Winter, Second Year)

 This is the second course in a three course sequence of preclinical fixed prosthodontics.
 The didactic course and laboratory exercises emphasize the restoration of endodontically treated teeth, preparation of multiple abutments for fixed prostheses, multiple unit provisional restorations, preparation of teeth for partial veneer crowns for single or multiple unit prostheses, pontic design, selection of rigid and non-rigid connectors in fixed prostheses, and general fundamentals in treatment planning for fixed prostheses.

-The student will gain knowledge in the planning and restoration of missing teeth with fixed prostheses, as well as planning and designing for restoration of endodontically treated teeth.
-Course objectives include the ability to:
+Students will gain knowledge in the planning and restoration of missing teeth with fixed prostheses, planning and designing for restoration of endodontically treated teeth.
+A high standard of ethical behavior is expected throughout this course (2-20, 2-21).
+Clear guidelines are presented in the course manual preface and course outline to ensure ethical conduct.

-- prepare two abutments for retainers of a three abutment fixed partial denture (FPD) replacing a single molar tooth, fabricate an appropriate provisional FPD restoration, obtain impression, working cast and complete selected laboratory procedures leading to the use of cast and soldered rigid connectors.
+- Prepare two abutments for CVGC retainers of a three-unit fixed prosthesis replacing a single molar tooth, fabricate an appropriate provisional restoration, obtain impression, working cast and complete selected laboratory procedures; (2-25.g)

-- prepare posterior teeth for partial veneer restorations.
+- Prepare a posterior tooth for a partial veneer crown restoration.

 Lecture topics include: course description; restoration of endodontically treated teeth, cast post and core foundation restorations; prefabricated alloy and esthetic post and core restorations; periodontal status of abutments for fixed partial dentures, mouth preparation, clinical decisions; abutment selection; retainer selection; multiple unit provisional restorations; post and core try-in and cementation; pontic and connector design; torch soldering technique; dowel and/or pin retained foundation restorations; cementation procedures; tooth preparation for partial coverage restorations; and treatment planning for fixed partial dentures.